davidtkramer/typical-data/README.md

 });
 ```

-> Providing an explicit type argument to `createFactory` will enable type-checking in the factory definition and when building objects.

-The build method accepts attributes that will override the defaults defined on the factory
+The build method accepts attributes that will override the defaults defined on the factory.

 ```typescript
 const businessContact = contactFactory.build({